Uber changes course, will not push sexual assault victims into arbitration

 “Whatever they decide, they will be free to tell their story wherever and however they see fit,” West wrote in a blog post.

 When signing up for Uber, the company’s terms of service previously required riders to agree to settle any claims through private arbitration.
-Uber’s closest competitor, Lyft, has similar language in its terms of service.
+Following Uber’s announcement, its closest competitor, Lyft, said it would also end forced arbitration and confidentiality agreements for passengers, drivers and employees.

 Confidentiality agreements, however, did not stop a variety of sexual assault allegations against Uber drivers from becoming public.
 A recent CNN report found that at least 103 Uber drivers in the United States had been accused of sexually assaulting or abusing their passengers over the past four years.